 Challenge 5: The childcare industry at large lacks empowerment .

-Upon completion of the Orchestrating for Success level, participants move to V’locity.
-This is an intense accelerated course that does a deep dive into budgeting, forecasting, marketing, sales, real estate and human resources.
+V’Locity is an intense accelerated course that does a deep dive into budgeting, forecasting, marketing, sales, real estate, and human resources.
 BLI’s innovative teaching strategy for V’locity is founded on the principles of adult learning – a healthy respect for real-world experiences and opportunities for reflection and to share back.
 The program relies on our partners, highly credentialed corporate subject matter experts who volunteer their time to present and share their talents giving participants the opportunity to interact with business professionals who have current real-world experience with the subject matter they are presenting.
 Upon completion of V’locity Master Class Series and the submission of a business plan, participants graduate and enter the BLI alumni program.
-Our Alumni Institutes offer full day business and leadership training at no cost to the graduate.
+Our Alumni Institutes offer full-day business and leadership training at no cost to the graduate.
 The graduate also receives CEUs for any alumni session or BLI conference attended.
 These more advanced courses are offered throughout the year on a variety of subject matter.
 Alumni may attend as many sessions as they like over as many years as they like.